 Be sure to include the most critical moments of conflict

 Introduce us to your main character; you might mention other key characters, but don’t get too caught up in the details

 Make it interesting, persuade the reader that this will make a great movie or TV show!

 End it with a couple of sentences that wrap everything up, and describe your ending scenes

 Do I include anything besides the synopsis?

-At the top of the page, you’ll want to put the title and under that “synopsis by so and so” followed by your contact info.
+At the top of the page, you’ll want to put the title and under that “synopsis by so and so” followed by your contact details.
 If I have enough room, sometimes I’ll include my logline.

 What if I’m working on a TV show?